******To submit to the Fenland Reed Call on the theme of the body, please go to: https://www.thefenlandreed.co.uk/ ******

 Elisabeth Sennitt Clough is a dual-nationality British/American poet who grew up in Cambridge, England.
-She has published two works of poetry: Glass (a pamphlet) and Sightings (a full collection).
+She has published two works of poetry: Glass, her debut pamphlet which won the inaugural Paper Swans Pamphlet Competition and the 2017 Saboteur Award for Best Pamphlet, and Sightings, her debut full collection, written during her MFA at ManMet and awarded the Michael Schmidt Prize for Best Portfolio.
 She is a recipient of the Arvon/Jerwood mentorship and an Arts Council ‘Grants for the Arts’ Award.
+She is a Member of the Society of Authors and the ALCS.
+She is also the host and founder of the CB6 Poetry Society Stanza Group.

 In 1998, Elisabeth studied English and Sociology at Anglia Ruskin University (formerly APU) for her BA.
 In 2001, she went on to complete an MA at the University of Iceland in Reykjavik.
 She obtained her PhD from the Open University in 2010, where she studied under the supervision of Professor Dennis Walder.
-In 2013, she returned to study, undertaking an MA in Creative Writing with Teaching at Manchester Metropolitan University.
+In 2013 she undertook a second MA – in Creative Writing with Teaching at Manchester Metropolitan University, where she graduated with distinction.

 Elisabeth has lived and worked in Jakarta, Indonesia; Panama City, Florida; Fresno, California; Reykjavik, Iceland; and Maastricht, Netherlands, where she was a member of the Maastricht Writers’ Group.

 Elisabeth counts Antjie Krog, Dorianne Laux, Corinne Clegg Hales and Les Murray among her poetic influences.
-She writes mainly narrative poetry, usually with a domestic theme.
+She writes poetic memoir and narrative poetry, sometimes with a domestic theme.
 Yet, as Rebecca Goss suggests, ‘you will not find anything benign or cosy here.
 Sennitt Clough makes us look at things, not always comfortable things, using language that startles and excites.’

 Publications include Glass (2016, Paper Swans Press) and Sightings (2016, Pindrop Press).
 Elisabeth has had poems published in The Rialto, MsLexia, Poem, Magma, the Bloodaxe anthology, Hallelujah for 50ft Women, Stand, Other Poetry, Ink, Sweat & Tears and The Cannon’s Mouth (see Publications for a comprehensive list).
 She has won, been placed or shortlisted for a number of competitions (see Competitions).